TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Grant-B1DHCPConfigProfile.md

 ```

 ### -Hosts
-A list of BloxOneDDI Hosts to apply the DHCP Config Profile to
+A list of NIOS-X Hosts to apply the DHCP Config Profile to

 ```yaml
 Type: String[]